buerokratt/Installation-Guides/Initial_setup_draft.md

 -----------------------------------------------------------------------------

 ### About
-This document covers how and what to configure before starting the installation
+This document covers how and what to configure before starting the installation.
+This is meant to accompany the README.md

 #### Bykstack structure